mario6385/Among-us-4/README.md

 -------------------------------
 ## What happened when this update
-The game countinues for nine rounds.
+The game countinues for 11 rounds.

 -------------------------------
-This document will not uploaded anymore.
+This document will not uploaded anymore because I quit to play among us 4 with families.

 ## Team "town of roles" member
 ### Sean1002(leader)
-person who added roles
+person who added roles, including neutral/serial killer/coven role.
 ### stina(my sister)
 person who plays the game with mario6385 together and added crewmate/impostor roles
 ### Other members